thma/LtuPatternFactory/README.md

 ```

 This version of `run` is much simpler than the original and we can completely avoid the rather laborious `addTest` function.
 We also don't need any composite type `Test`.
-By just sticking to the Haskell built-in typeclasses we achieve cleanly designed functionality with just a few lines of code.
+By just sticking to the Haskell built-in type classes we achieve cleanly designed functionality with just a few lines of code.

 ```haskell
 compositeDemo = do